Remcom To Provide NASA With Lunar Wireless Channel Simulation For Lunanet

+Remcom is proud to be a part of NASA's return to the Moon, providing innovative solutions to ensure reliable wireless communications for these immensely important and challenging lunar missions.”

-State College, PA, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- Remcom has been awarded a Small Business Innovative Research (SBIR) Phase II contract to provide NASA with mission-critical capabilities for wireless channel simulation and coverage analysis for lunar environments.
-The project will enhance Remcom's Wireless InSite® 3D Wireless Prediction Software with key features to predict the performance of 4G/5G and WiFi systems in the complex landscape of the Moon, ensuring robust communications for future Artemis missions.
+- Greg Skidmore, Program ManagerSTATE COLLEGE, PA, USA, August 22, 2024 /EINPresswire / -- Remcom has been awarded a Small Business Innovative Research (SBIR) Phase II contract to provide NASA with mission-critical capabilities for wireless channel simulation and coverage analysis for lunar environments.
+The project will enhance Remcom's Wireless InSite® 3D Wireless Prediction Software with key features to predict the performance of 4G/5G and WiFi systems in the complex landscape of the Moon, ensuring robust communications for future Artemis missions .

 NASA's Space Communications and Navigation (SCaN) program is working to leverage terrestrial 4G/5G technologies from the Third Generation Partnership Project (3GPP) in order to advance lunar surface communications in support of the LunaNet architecture.
 The environment on the Moon presents many challenges, including temperature extremes, unusual scattering conditions, the curved surfaces of craters, and regolith dust.
 Wireless InSite will be enhanced to provide valuable insight into network performance, aiding in the positioning of communication systems for NASA's lunar operations.